RYMEDI-Organization/RYMEDI-AVAX/README.md

 ***pushRecord(
     key: string,
     value: string,
-    privateKey?: string
   ): Promise<string>***
 Pushes data to the blockchain by invoking the smart contract function that writes a record.
 The transaction is signed with the provided private key.

 key: The key of the record to write.
-value: The value of the record to write.
-privateKey: If a private key is provided, use that to sign the transaction, otherwise use the default private key returns The transaction hash of the submitted transaction.
+value: The value of the record to write. returns The transaction hash of the submitted transaction.